Serkebaeva/Practice/README.md

 # Hi, there!
-This is my sandbox, feel free to observe my practices - each per separate branch.
+This is Kyrgyz Fruit Mark-up.
 https://serkebaeva.github.io/Practice/